-11.1.2.3.1 Audio description or media alternative (pre-recorded - open functionality)

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface and non-web softwarethat supports access to assistive technologies for screen reading, it shall satisfy the .

-NOTE 1: The WCAG 2.1 definition of "audio description" says that "audio description" is "also called 'video description' and 'descriptive narration'".

-NOTE 2: Secondary or alternate audio tracks are commonly used for this purpose.

-11.1.2.3.2 Audio description or media alternative (pre-recorded - closed functionality)

-Where ICT is non-web software that provides a user interface which is closed WCAG 2.2 Success Criterion 1.2.3 Audio Description or Media Alternative (Prerecorded)to assistive technologies for screen reading, it shall meet requirement 5.1.3.7 (Speech output for video information).
+Where ICT is, or includes, non-web software that provides a user interface, and the non-web software includes functionality that is not closed to programmatic access of information by assistive technologies, the functionality that is not closed shall satisfy the WCAG 2.2 Success Criterion 1.2.3 Audio Description or Media Alternative (Prerecorded).

-Audio descriptions11.1.2.4 Captions (live)
+Note 1: Audio descriptions (also called "video descriptions", "descriptive narration", and "described videos") add descriptive information of important visual information needed to understand the video content, including text displayed in the video.
+Where the main audio track of the video fully describes important visual information, audio descriptions would not be needed at all as the requirement would already be met.
+When audio descriptions are needed, one way to implement them is by providing a second audio track for the audio-video media.

+Note 2: This clause corresponds to a WCAG success criterion at level A. Another clause (clause 11.1.2.5) addresses the same user need, but is based on a WCAG success criterion at the higher AA level of accessibility.
+ICT that satisfies the higher level of accessibility required by clause 11.1.2.5 automatically satisfies this clause.
+Because of this, there is no need to test this clause if the ICT under test has passed a test for clause 11.1.2.5.
+But if it has failed clause 11.1.2.5, testing and meeting this clause is still meaningful, as it is better to pass this clause at level A, than to fail both.

+11.1.2.4 Subtitles (live)

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface, itnon-web software shall satisfy the WCAG 2.2 Success Criterion 1.2.4 Captions (Live).
+Where ICT is, or includes, non-web software that provides a user interface, the non-web software shall satisfy the WCAG 2.2 Success Criterion 1.2.4 Captions (Live).

-NOTE: The WCAG 2.1 definition of "captions" notes that "in some countries, captions are called subtitles".
+Note: The WCAG 2.2 definition of "captions" notes that "in some countries, captions are called subtitles".
 They are also sometimes referred to as "subtitles for the hearing impaired".
-Per the definition in WCAG 2.1, to meet this success criterion, whether called captions or subtitles, they would have to provide "synchronized visual and/or text alternative for both speech and non-speech audio information needed to understand the media content" where non-speech information includes "sound effects, music, laughter, speaker identification and location".
+Per the definition in WCAG 2, to satisfy this success criterion, whether called captions or subtitles, they would have to provide "synchronized visual and/or text alternative for both speech and non-speech audio information needed to understand the media content" where non-speech information includes "sound effects, music, laughter, speaker identification and location".

 11.1.2.5 Audio description (pre-recorded)

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface, itnon-web software shall satisfy the WCAG 2.2 Success Criterion 1.2.5 Audio Description (Prerecorded).
+Where ICT is, or includes, non-web software that provides a user interface, the non-web software shall satisfy the WCAG 2.2 Success Criterion 1.2.5 Audio Description (Prerecorded).

-Audio descriptionsNOTE 1: The WCAG 2.1 definition of "audio description" says that audio description is "Also called 'video description' and 'descriptive narration'".

-NOTE 2: Secondary or alternate audio tracks are commonly used for this purpose.
+Note: Audio descriptions (also called "video descriptions", "descriptive narration", and "described videos") add descriptive information of important visual information needed to understand the video content, including text displayed in the video.
+Where the main audio track of the video fully describes important visual information, audio descriptions would not be needed at all as the requirement would already be met.
+When audio descriptions are needed, one way to implement them is by providing a second audio track for the audio-video media.

 11.1.3 Adaptable

 11.1.3.1 Info and relationships

-11.1.3.1.1 Info and relationships (open functionality)

-Where ICT is non-web softwarenon-web software that provides a user interfacenon-web softwareuser interface and that supports access to assistive technologies for screen reading, it shall satisfy the WCAG 2.2 Success Criterion 1.3.1 Info and Relationships.
+Where ICT is, or includes, non-web software that provides a user interface, and the non-web software includes functionality that is not closed to programmatic access of information by assistive technologies, the functionality that is not closed shall satisfy the WCAG 2.2 Success Criterion 1.3.1 Info and Relationships.

-NOTE: In software, programmatic determinability is best achieved through the use of accessibility services provided by platform softwareplatform software to enable interoperability between software and assistive technologies and accessibility features of software. (see clause 11.5 Interoperability with assistive technology).
+Note: In non-web software, programmatic determinability is best achieved through the use of accessibility services provided by platform software to enable interoperability between software and assistive technologies and accessibility features of software. (see clause 11.5 Interoperability with keyboards and assistive technology).